brybrophy/node-server-for-dotnet-devs/README.md

 ### To manually test the app:

 Because of the CSRF protection setup in the server, you must set `Content-Type: application/json` in the request headers.
 Otherwise, you will get a `406 not acceptable` error.
 You can do this by using Postman to manually test the endpoints.

+A working example of the api is running at `http://high-seas-typescript-api.herokuapp.com/api/partners`;
+Head over and try it out in Postman!